• Home

 Auditing involves in-depth examination and analysis of the current campaign setup; and the proposition of a more profitable strategy.

-This means you get high clicks, high amount of traffic but few or no sales at all even though you have good bids and relevant products.
+This means you get high clicks, and a high amount of traffic but few or no sales at all even though you have good bids and relevant products.

 When your shopping ads get good impressions but low clicks, you need to review these two things: